Acurast/nodejs-mobile/test/common/README.md

 Takes in a parsed Object and writes its fields to a DNS packet as a Buffer object.

-## Duplex pair helper

-The `common/duplexpair` module exports a single function `makeDuplexPair`, which returns an object `{ clientSide, serverSide }` where each side is a `Duplex` stream connected to the other side.

-There is no difference between client or server side beyond their names.

 ## Environment variables

 The behavior of the Node.js test suite can be altered using the following